dmlc/xgboost/doc/tutorials/dask.rst

   running in a restricted docker environment.
 In this case, please open additional ports in the container and specify it as in the above snippet.

-- If you are training with GPU enabled and encountered a NCCL error, consider specifying its network configuration with one of the environment variables listed in the `NCCL document <https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/env.html>`__ like the ``NCCL_SOCKET_IFNAME``.
+- If you are training with GPU enabled and encountered a NCCL system error, typically contains the error message `NCCL failure: unhandled system error`, consider specifying its network configuration with one of the environment variables listed in the `NCCL document <https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/env.html>`__ like the ``NCCL_SOCKET_IFNAME``.
 Also, ``NCCL_DEBUG`` is useful for obtaining debug logs.